vud531/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+  - RDBMS refers to a particular relational database management system such as MSSQL, Oracle, MySQL, etc.

+  - SQL is the language that we use to construct and manage a particular database

 1. Why do tables need a `primary key`?
+  - it is unique and incremental, so it makes performing crud operation on database easier
+  - it also help with relating records of different tables, pk of item will become a foreign key of another item in another table

 1. What is the name given to a table column that references the primary key on another table.
+  - foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.
+  - bridge table

 ## Project Set Up